gabrielshanahan/gazer/README.md

 - Uses layered jars to achieve faster builds
 - Uses docker-entrypoint-initdb.d from mysql docker image to setup gazer user for mysql, see docker-compose.yml
 - ./gaze checks for necessary environment variables and runs docker-compose up
+- docker-compose down deletes data, stop does not